DmitriiPodgalo/BI_2021_Python/README.md

 Python: 3.9.7

-Just use commands below to use pain.py:
+Create a folder, put to this folder pain.py and requierments.txt, then just use commands below to use pain.py:
 ```pip install virtualenv
 virtualenv venv
 source venv/bin/activate